 Lanceleaf Figwort is an erect native perennial growing to 6 feet high on a smooth unbranched stem whose sides are flat and slightly grooved.
 Stems may vary from almost free of hair to having a fine glandular hair.

 The leaves are opposite, stalked, somewhat triangular to lance-shaped, with pointed tips, abrupt bases that are never heart-shaped, double-toothed margins, smooth surfaces and a winged stalk that is less than 1/3 the length of the leaf blade which averages about 3 inches long, with lower leaf blades longer and upper blades shorter.

 The inflorescence is a tall open panicle with 6 to 8 inch long side clusters rising from the upper stem nodes.
 Side clusters are regularly branched.
 These branches have glandular hairs.

 Individual flowers are 5-parted, somewhat urn or tubular shaped with a corolla that varies from green to yellowish to reddish brown, about 5/8 inch long.
-The corolla is inflated just outside the calyx before forming distinct lobes, opening at the top into a narrow mouth, with two veined lobes above that are flat and projecting forward and three shorter lobes below - two laterals projecting forward and a central lower lobe turned under and reflexed backward.
+The corolla is inflated just outside the calyx before forming distinct lobes, opening at the top into a narrow mouth, with two veined lobes above, that are flat and projecting forward, and three shorter lobes below - composed of two laterals projecting forward and a central lower lobe turned under and reflexed backward.
 The calyx is very small, bell-shaped, cleft into 5 unequal lobes.
 There are 4 stamens and a sterile stamen (a staminode) which has a blunt yellow-green head fan-shaped head that is visible within the mouth of the flower tucked up against the upper lip.
-The 4 regular stamens in the lower section of the mouth have yellow-green filaments, widest near the anthers, which are yellow, and closely surround the ovary.
+The 4 regular stamens in the lower section of the mouth have yellow-green filaments, widest near the anthers, which are yellow.
+The stamens closely surround the pistil.
 The stamens are erect when ripening (as shown below) and then droop downward.
 They are in pairs of slightly different length (subdidynamous).
 The ovary is 2-locular.